tonethar/IGME-330-Fall-2021/projects/project-1.md

 ### III-D. Content Requirements (*Documentation page*)

-- Have the following sub-headings on your page (see the example screenshots below)
+- Have the following sub-headings on your page (see the [example Desktop screenshots of sources.html](#desktop-screenshots) below
   - PROJECT REQUIREMENTS:
-    -
+    - provide  a link to this page
-  - RESOURCES UTILIZED
+  - RESOURCES UTILIZED:
+    - cite any and all resources you used on this project, the specific link, including:
+      - fonts and images
+      - reference sites - ex. developer.mozilla.org
+      - "help" sites - ex. stackoverflow.com
+      - code snippet sites - ex.
+CodePen or gists.github.com
+      - tutorial sites - ex. w3schools.com
+      - video sites - ex.
+YouTube or LinkedIn Learning or Udemy
+      - blog postings etc
+    - Exception: you need not cite any IGME-330 resources/tutorials/HWs:
+      - but you MUST cite resources from other courses including IGME-235
-  - API
+  - API:
+    - Link to the API Home, documentation, and endpoints used (but don't include your API key!)
-  - NOTEWORTHY
+  - NOTEWORTHY:
+    - Talk the project up - list the tecnologies you used (web components, Bulma, fetch, promises, etc)
+    - Be sure to emphasize what you did outside of what we covered in class
   - GRADING
+    - Describe how you met project requirements
+    - Describe how you went "above and beyond" project requirements
+    - In the comments field of the dropbox, grade your Project 1 submission
   - TO DO
+    - List any

 <a id="page-design-interaction" />